Chart Color Schemes

 An assessment of population growth drivers in Cheltenham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the suburb, with an increase of 515 persons expected by 2041 based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made through weighted aggregation from LGA to SA2 levels.
+Future demographic trends project an above median population growth for national statistical areas.
+By 2041, the suburb of Cheltenham (SA) is expected to increase by 430 persons, reflecting a total increase of 17.9% over the 16-year period.

 Frequently Asked Questions - Population